dchristinej/Portfolio/README.md

 One page website for practice.
 HTML &amp; CSS
 from: https://youtu.be/ZFQkb26UD1Y

+Continuing to add further links and images...

-#Website complete.
-Still buggy hopefully gonna learn how to fix soon.
+Website still buggy hopefully gonna learn how to fix soon.